 1.1 The London Borough of Hillingdon Council is the Licensing Authority under the Gambling Act 2005.
-This means that the Council is responsible for granting Premises Licences in respect of betting premises, bingo premises, casino premises, adult gaming centres and family entertainment centres as well as issuing a range of gaming permits and other authorisations for gambling within the Borough.
-As a Licensing Authority, we are also empowered under the Act to impose conditions and review licences, as well as take enforcement action when an offence under the Act has been committed or when premises or activities are unlicensed, or licence conditions are not complied with.
-This is coupled with powers of entry and inspection to ensure compliance.
+This means that the Council is responsible for granting Premises Licences in respect of betting premises, bingo premises, casino premises, adult gaming centres and family entertainment centres.
+The Licensing Authority also as well as issuesing a range of gaming permits and other authorisations for gambling within the Borough.
+As a Licensing Authority, we are also authorised empowered under the Act to impose conditions and review licences, as well as take enforcement action when an offence under the Act has been committed or This includes when premises or activities are unlicensed, or licence conditions are breached not complied with.
+This is coupled with powers of entry and inspection to ensure compliance and the promotion of the Licensing Objectives under the Act...